kennylevinsen/jirafs/README.md

 These issues are due to v9fs not getting much use as a "normal" 9P client, but let's change that!

+On MacOSX, there are two options:
-On MacOSX, you can use plan9port and 9pfuse.
+* You can use plan9port which provides 9pfuse.
 First install [FUSE for macOS](https://osxfuse.github.io/).
 Then install [plan9port](https://9fans.github.io/plan9port/).
 You can then use 9pfuse to mount.
 Beware, however, that stock 'ls' on MacOSX won't work to show the available directory files--you have to use '9 ls', '9 lc' etc.
 ```plain
 cd jirafs; go build; ./jirafs -pass -url=https://jira.example.com
 # then after entering credentials, open another terminal in the parent directory you want for accessing JIRA:
 9pfuse 'tcp!localhost!30000' my-jira; cd my-jira; 9 lc projects
 ```
+* You can use [Mac9P](https://github.com/kennylevinsen/mac9p).
+Follow the install instructions.

 ## Disclaimer